Dental Hygiene in Melville, NY

-Proper oral hygiene is essential for healthy teeth and gums.
+Proper dental hygiene is essential for healthy teeth and gums.
 People older than 35 lose more teeth from gum disease than from cavities.
 Gum disease (periodontal disease) is a broad term that encompasses several different gum conditions, including gingivitis and periodontitis.
 Many adults are affected at some point in their lives.
-The best way to prevent periodontal disease, as well as cavities, is through a regimen of thorough daily brushing and flossing.
+The best way to prevent periodontal disease, as well as cavities, is with proper dental hygiene.
+Individuals need a thorough regimen of daily brushing and flossing.

 Brushing Teeth Correctly